adam-ard/organic-markdown/README.md

 ```
 `````

 and run `omd run pwd` again.
-You should now get /var/log as output, since the bash command was executed in that directory.
+You should now get `/var/log` as output, since the bash command was now executed in that directory.
 Also of note is that you can run with the number of your command, if you don't want to type the whole name:

 ```bash
 omd run 0
 ```

+## Files